 Financely connects growth-oriented businesses with investors seeking premium opportunities, effectively bridging the gap between capital demand and supply.
 While we are not a securities broker or dealer, we collaborate with investment banks, legal counsel, and other professionals as needed.
 We do not offer to buy or sell securities and disclaim liability for capital-raising results.

-Financely Inc. is a corporate finance consulting firm wholly owned by Aurora Bay Trust, a Bahamas established Trust or its relevant authorised affiliates.
-Our advisory business is carried out through Financely Group LLC.
+Financely Inc. is a corporate finance consulting firm wholly owned by Aurora Bay Trust, a Bahamas established Trust, or its relevant authorized affiliates.
+Our advisory business is carried out through Financely Group LLC, a non-banking financial company (NBFC) that does not accept deposits from the public.
 We do not operate as a securities broker/dealer.
 Please read our terms of service to determine if working with Financely Group is appropriate for you.
 Pursuant to the Dodd-Frank Act, we operate as an exempt

-foreign private adviser in the United States.
+foreign private adviser in the United States, exempt from certain regulatory requirements.

 Privacy Policy | Refund Policy | Terms of Service | General Disclaimer | All Rights Reserved | Earnings Disclaimer | Financely | Blog | | Phishing & Security